saving-satoshi/saving-satoshi-backend/README.md

 2. Copy the `.env.example` file to `.env`.
 3. Build the project by running `yarn build`
 4. Run `make init` to setup the database, run migration, copy necessary files and run the project for the first time.
+5. Optional: Run the tests with `yarn test`
 5. Run `make run` to start the server.
 6. To stop the server, run `ctlr C`, then run `make stop-deps` to stop the database.

+## Local development: running tests
+To execute the tests you need to have a postgres database running.
+Running the database in docker is highly recommended so the tests don't have access to other, unrelated data that may be in a local instance of postgres.
+If you followed the steps above, the dockerized postgres instance will already be set up.
+Simply run `make start-deps` to bring the database up.

+1. Run `yarn test` to run the tests.
+The tests use the `DATABASE_URL` defined in `.env`
+2. Optional: take down the database with `make stop-deps`

 ## Running the Project after initial setup